matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 - Wrong way to handle an impossible event occurring.
 If you know your application will never encounter an InterruptedException you should treat such an event as a serious violation of your program's assumptions and exit as quickly as possible.

-- The proper way to handle an "impossible" interrupt is:
+- The proper way to handle an `impossible` interrupt is:

 ```java
 // When nothing will interrupt your code